首页 | 本学科首页 官方微博 | 高级检索

 17.

-The equilibrium solubilities of the analgesic drug meloxicam (MEL) in propylene glycol + water mixtures were determined at several temperatures from 293.15 to 313.15 K. The Gibbs energy, enthalpy, and entropy of solution and of mixing were obtained from these solubility data.
-The solubility was maximal in neat propylene glycol and very low in pure water at all temperatures studied.
-A nonlinear plot of Δsoln H° versus Δsoln G° gave a negative slope from pure water up to 0.80 mass fraction of propylene glycol and a positive slope above this composition up to neat propylene glycol, at the mean temperature 303.15 K. Accordingly, the driving mechanism for MEL solubility in the water-rich mixtures was the entropy, probably due to water-structure loss around nonpolar moieties of the drug, while for the propylene glycol-rich mixtures it was the enthalpy, probably due to better solvation of the drug.
-The preferential solvation of MEL by the components of the solvent was estimated by means of the inverse Kirkwood-Buff integral method, showing rather small preferential solvation of MEL by propylene glycol at all compositions. 相似文献
+The solubilities of indomethacin (IMC) in 1,4-dioxane + water cosolvent mixtures were determined at several temperatures, 293.15–313.15 K. The thermodynamic functions: Gibbs energy, enthalpy, and entropy of solution and of mixing were obtained from these data by using the van’t Hoff and Gibbs equations.
+The solubility was maximal in 0.95 mass fraction of 1,4-dioxane and very low in pure water at all the temperatures.
+A non-linear plot of ΔHsoln ° vs. ΔGsoln ° with negative slope from pure water up to 0.60 mass fraction of 1,4-dioxane and positive beyond this up to 0.95 mass fraction of 1,4-dioxane was obtained.
+Accordingly, the driving mechanism for IMC solubility in water-rich mixtures is the entropy, probably due to water-structure loss around the drug non-polar moieties by 1,4-dioxane, whereas, above 0.60 mass fraction of 1,4-dioxane the driving mechanism is the enthalpy, probably due to IMC solvation increase by the co-solvent molecules.
+The preferential solvation of IMC by the components of the solvent was estimated by means of the quasi-lattice quasi-chemical method, whereas the inverse Kirkwood-Buff integral method could not be applied because of divergence of the integrals in intermediate compositions. 相似文献

 18.